 Adams tells court he ‘liked but did not have many dealings’ with British spy

-Gerry Adams told Dublin’s High Court that he viewed Denis Donaldson as ‘a victim of the conflict’.
+Gerry Adams told the court Denis Donaldson was ‘a victim of the conflict’ and his handlers had seen him as ‘expendable’.

-Gerry Adams has said he “liked but did not have many dealings” with a British spy who was in the IRA, a Dublin court heard.
+Gerry Adams has said he “liked but did not have many dealings” with a British spy who was killed, a Dublin court heard.

-The former Sinn Fein president said he operated at a different level in the party to Denis Donaldson, who worked as a Sinn Fein official in Northern Ireland.
+The former Sinn Fein president said that Denis Donaldson was “a victim of the conflict” and said the people who he was acting as an informer for had viewed him as “expendable”.

-Mr Adams has launched a defamation case after claims were made in a BBC Northern Ireland Spotlight programme in 2016 over who sanctioned the killing of Mr Donaldson, who was a British spy.
+Mr Adams has begun a defamation case after claims were made in a BBC Northern Ireland Spotlight programme in 2016 about who sanctioned the killing of Mr Donaldson, who was a British spy.

 Mr Adams has denied the allegation that he had any involvement in ordering the murder.

-Opening the case on Tuesday, barrister for Mr Adams Tom Hogan SC said the reputation of Mr Adams as a “peacemaker” suffered an “unjustified” attack due to the broadcast of the BBC programme.
+Opening the case on Tuesday, barrister for Mr Adams, Tom Hogan SC, said the reputation of Mr Adams as a “peacemaker” suffered an “unjustified” attack because of the broadcast of the BBC programme.

-Continuing his evidence on Wednesday, Mr Adams told the court he first met Mr Donaldson in H-11 in Long Kesh.
+Continuing his evidence on Wednesday, Mr Adams told the court he first met Mr Donaldson in H-11 in Long Kesh prison.

 He said Mr Donaldson was not an internee and was a sentenced prisoner who “had been there a long time”.